Nathanduggan/posters/README.md

 ##### Social Links: /*-----------------*/
 On each page there will be a like and a Share button, the user can Log into their Facebook Accounts and like the page and Share the site.

-##### My Notes:
-    - From the home screen the user will see the my Notes in the center of the screen after they have created at
-      If the user selects the note a drop down will display what message they made, if any of course.
-      Above will display, the subject,
-      the topic and the Date.
-They will also be able to delete a edit the note by click on the buttons
 ##### Support email form:
     - Go to Support page and will out the form.
     - Type in your name.
 If nothing is entered an error will come after you click the sign-up Button.